ankan1811/FireFlash/README.md

    ![](images/unlike.png)

-  ## 12. Follow and unfollow any user
+  ## 12. Follow and unfollow any user(If followed then infollow button appears and vice versa)

    ![](images/follow.png)